arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 by clients.
 If not set, a server-defined value will be used.

 @RESTBODYPARAM{cache,boolean,optional,}
-flag to determine whether the AQL query cache shall be used.
+flag to determine whether the AQL query results cache shall be used.
 If set to *false*, then any query cache lookup will be skipped for the query.
 If set to *true*, it will lead to the query cache being checked for the query if the query cache mode is either *on* or *demand*.